Why Immersive Elements Matter More Than Ever Right Now

 4 Simple Ways to Build Immersive Content

-Certainly the phrase “immersive” might have you thinking big picture about big-ticket items like augmented reality or virtual reality.
+Certainly the phrase “immersive” might have you thinking about big-ticket items like augmented reality or virtual reality.
 Perhaps they are even stretch goals for your association to budget for in the future.
 Regardless, you can still create gripping content that takes your organization’s message to the next level without breaking the bank.
 Consider the following:

 - Build around data points.
 Associations are often primary resources for information about their given industries, which can generate effective storytelling hooks that can be leveraged into interactive infographics, social shareables, and hooks for more traditional storytelling.
 Data makes great fodder for engaging content, and it can catch the eyes of your readers both in their feed and in their inbox.